xbeat/Machine-Learning/README.md

 Loss vs. Cost Functions in Machine Learning

 Loss and cost functions are fundamental concepts in machine learning, guiding the learning process of algorithms.
 While often used interchangeably, they have subtle differences.
 Loss functions typically measure the error for a single training example, while cost functions aggregate the loss over the entire training dataset.
 Understanding these functions is crucial for developing effective machine learning models.

+## Regularization in Deep Learning Intuition and Mathematics

+Understanding Regularization Mathematics

+Regularization in deep learning is fundamentally about adding constraints to the optimization objective.
+The core mathematical concept involves modifying the loss function by adding a penalty term that discourages complex models through weight magnitude control.

 ## Evaluating Model Fit with Python